BramVer/octaaf-1/README.md

 * /more - MORE IMAGES
 * /next_launch - Show the next 5 rocket launches
 * /quote - Get or store random kali quotes
+* /remind_me - Remind me in a given time
 * /reported - Get the reported count
 * /roll - Praise kek
 * /search - Search stuff on DuckDuckGo with safe search on